 One result of those book sales is what is called the Rare Book Room.
 The society curator carefully perused the donated books and retrieved any volumes that were pertinent to area history.

-Many books are in the German language and were brought to Missouri by immigrant Germans in the nineteenth century.
+Many books are in German, brought to Missouri by immigrant Germans in the 19th century.
 Some are one of a kind; such as family Bibles which include genealogical information or unpublished autobiographical works produced by area citizens.
 Some works covering broader subjects, such as war, politics and religion have been retained because they address issues relevant to local history.